agent-felix/shinjeom-deploy/DEPLOYMENT_STANDARD.md

 2. record the deployed tag
 3. record the deployed commit SHA
 4. record the deployed timestamp
+5. record `updated_at`
-5. commit that state change
+6. commit that state change

 This answers: